 Cyber Security Body of Knowledge (CyBOK) Training Course

-CyBOK is a structured approach designed to establish foundational and standardized knowledge in the field of cyber security.
-It aims to integrate cyber security into common academic curricula and industry training frameworks by mapping out CyBOK's knowledge areas.
+CyBOK provides a structured methodology for defining foundational and standardized knowledge within the cyber security domain.
+Its objective is to integrate cyber security into a unified academic curriculum and industry training framework by mapping the CyBOK knowledge areas.

-This instructor-led, live training (available online or on-site) is targeted at software engineers and IT professionals who wish to deepen their understanding of CyBOK and enhance both their theoretical and practical skills in cyber security.
+This instructor-led, live training (available online or onsite) targets software engineers and IT professionals seeking to deepen their understanding of CyBOK and enhance both theoretical and practical cyber security skills.

-- Acquire comprehensive expertise in cyber security by applying the CyBOK knowledge areas.
+- Develop in-depth expertise in cyber security by applying the CyBOK knowledge areas.

-- Gain extensive and foundational knowledge to effectively operationalize the CyBOK framework.
+- Acquire comprehensive foundational knowledge to implement the CyBOK framework.

-- Promote community and organizational focus on data security and privacy through facilitation.
+- Support community and organizational initiatives to prioritize data security and privacy.

-- Expand opportunities for specialization and credentialing in cyber security professions.
+- Access expanded opportunities for earning specializations and credentials in cyber security roles.

 - Interactive lectures and discussions.